dandevri/card/README.md

 ![banner](https://user-images.githubusercontent.com/22084444/155322278-0188e099-dfb2-40e3-946a-84e435e69054.png)

 Go to https://card.dandevri.es/qr on your smartphone.
 You'll get a page with a _QR Code_.
 Let somebody else scan that QR code with their smartphone, the default camera app will scan QR codes just fine.
 That QR Code links to https://card.dandevri.es which lists my social media and some basic links to my personal website.
+Custom QR Code was created with [QRCode Monkey](https://www.qrcode-monkey.com).

 ## Install